opendocsg/slw-judgments-backfill/2009_SGCA_52/report.md

 While it may be right that if one had to choose between inconveniencing a tortfeasor and an aggrieved party, it would be better not to further inconvenience the latter, this would mean that the court would be required to characterise one party as the _innocent_ victim and the other as the _blameworthy_ tortfeasor.
 This exercise in which the strength of the claim and defence has to be evaluated requires one to examine the merits of the case.
 This opens up a Pandora’s box because, without the benefit of a full trial, parties can argue about the strengths of their respective claims without having to actually prove it.
 Indeed, the parties in the present case have yet to resolve the issue of liability.

 27     In our opinion, the reference to the strength of the parties’ respective cases is unnecessary and unhelpful to the application of the _Spiliada_ test.
 Questions pertaining to the merits of the case ought not to be considered at this stage where the court is faced with a question of jurisdiction.
 The very purpose of the trial is to decide liability, the quantum of damages to be awarded and other substantive issues.
 It would confuse matters to have the court look into the merits of a case at a stage where the court is faced with the question of determining the appropriate forum.
-In this connection, this court had said previously in _The Rainbow Joy_ [2005] 3 SLR 719 at [27] that:
+In this connection, this court had said previously in _The Rainbow Joy_ <span class="citation">[2005] 3 SLR 719</span> at [27] that:

  [i]n weighing the balance of convenience under the doctrine of forum non conveniens , the issue of whether there is a defence to the claim is not a relevant consideration as the court should not be required to go into the merits.